Former Arizona Congressional candidate battles heroin addiction - Local News 8

 Click here for updates on this story

-TEMPE, Ariz (Hartford Business Journal) — Chris Taylor is a combat veteran who served 18 months in Afghanistan as a sergeant who specialized in psychological warfare.
+TEMPE, Ariz.
+(KTVK/KPHO) — Chris Taylor is a combat veteran who served 18 months in Afghanistan as a sergeant who specialized in psychological warfare.
 He returned home to prepare for a different battle: politics.

 Taylor, a Republican, was considered by many in the GOP to be a rising star and was often compared to the late Senator John McCain because of their military experience.
 Taylor was running for congress in District 1 against Democrat Tom O’Halleran.